AGNC Investment's Q3 2017 Income Statement And Earnings Preview - Part 2

 Finally, let us look at my projection for AGNC's quarterly net income for the third quarter of 2017.
 This information is provided in Table 5 below.

-Side Note: Five remaining accounts within AGNC's consolidated statement of comprehensive income that impact the company's net income amount are the following: 1) unrealized gain (loss) on investments measured at FMV through net income (loss), net; 2) management fee income; 3) compensation expense; 4) general/administrative expenses; and 5) income tax provision (benefit).
-In regards to the first referenced account, this projection will be discussed in PART 3 of the article (even though it is part of AGNC's net income amount).
+Side Note: Five remaining accounts within AGNC's consolidated statement of comprehensive income that impact the company's net income amount are the following: 1) Unrealized gain (loss) on investments measured at FMV through net income (loss), net; 2) management fee income; 3) compensation expense; 4) general/administrative expenses; and 5) income tax provision (benefit).
+In regards to the first referenced account, this projection will be discussed in Part 3 of the article (even though it is part of AGNC's net income amount).
 While the remaining four accounts have been projected within Table 5, they are deemed immaterial for discussion purposes and will be excluded from any analysis within this article.

 Table 5 - AGNC Quarterly Net Income (Loss) Projection